Strathfield Council Elections

 Are you considering Becoming a Councillor?

-Strathfield Council has hosted candidate information sessions for potential candidates.
-These information sessions provided an overview of what is involved in being a councillor and election overview, election funding and disclosure, registration of candidates and code of conduct.
+Strathfield Council is hosting candidate information sessions for potential candidates.
+The information sessions provide an overview of what is involved in being a councillor and election overview, election funding and disclosure, registration of candidates and code of conduct.

 For further information regarding Information for Candidates refer to Council’s website or please contact Cathryn Bush, Executive Manager Corporate Services, Administration on 02 9748 9999 or 0419 014 855